Mark 4:39 -Then He arose and rebuked the wind, and said to the sea, “Peace, be still!” And the wind ceased and there was a great calm.

 As with the disciples, our storms are not sent to destroy us, but to strengthen us and grow our faith.

-While the storm continued to rage, Jesus peacefully slept in the back of the boat.
+While the storm continued to rage, Jesus peacefully slept in the bottom of the boat.
 Being fearful of death by drowning, the disciples awaken Jesus and asked Him "Teacher, do you not care that we are drowning"?

 Isn't that like us when trouble comes?
 Allowing stress, anxiety or even fear to make us believe that God does not care about what we are going thru when he has already declares to us in His word in Isaiah 43:1-3 Do not fear, for I have redeemed you; I have called you by your name; you are Mine.
 2 When you pass through waters, I will be with you.
 And through the rivers, they shall not overflow you.
 When you walk through the fire, you shall not be burned, nor shall the flame kindle on you.
 3 For I am the Lord your God,